mbelur/rke2-rancher-ansible/README.md

 # RKE2 + Rancher HA Setup via Ansible

-This project automates the setup of a high-availability RKE2 cluster along with Rancher on SLES, SLE-Micro, leveraging containerized Ansible playbooks to streamline installation.
+This project automates the setup of a high-availability RKE2 cluster along with Rancher on SUSE based OS, leveraging containerized Ansible playbooks to streamline installation.
 The initial implementation is designed to work with the default configuration options for both RKE2 and Rancher.